 And it will never be done, for as long as I am alive.
 For some people, this sort of open problem is irritating as there is never this ultimate payoff coming from a finished job.
 But I don’t mind knowing that there is always another turn to take, and yet another piece of the road ahead.
 Also, there is a lot of room for improvement.
-Today’s recruitment procedures and management strategies don’t really follow the changes in society fast enough.
+Today’s recruitment procedures and management strategies don’t follow the changes in the society fast enough.
 There’s so much to do!

-This is not a type of problem where you would be trying to improve on something that is already almost perfect, for example, design even better and more beautiful sports car that can reach a speed of a few more miles per hour compared to all the awesome cars that are already out there.
+This is not a type of problem where you would be trying to improve on something that is already almost perfect, for example, design an even better and more beautiful sports car that can reach a speed of a few more miles per hour compared to all the awesome cars that are already out there.
 Instead, you are solving problems that are unsolved so far.
 So, if you are adventurous and you like to uncover foreign lands, this is a great place to be!

 4. It’s a Great Feeling To Keep On Puzzling People.

 Namely, to ask them such questions about themselves that they get astonished, puzzled, and sometimes even embarrassed or shocked.
-I was always wondering how it feels to be Derren Brown – and I am starting to get the idea how it feels when you ask a few simple questions that make people realize something very important that they have never known about themselves before.
+I was always wondering how it feels to be Derren Brown – and I am starting to get the idea of how it feels when you ask a few simple questions that make people realize something very important that they have never known about themselves before.

-Trust is the currency of the future—and, in the job a career advisor, you create trust.
+Trust is the currency of the future—and, in the job of a career advisor, you create trust.
 Ever since I started doing what I do now, I got to know more people but I also got to know the people whom I already had known for twenty years from a completely different side.
-They just started talking more openly about what bothers them, and I realized that I got access to some layer of their soul that I never had access to before.
+They just started talking more openly about what bothered them, and I realized that I got access to some layer of their soul that I never had access to before.

 1. I Can Use My Analytic Mind.

 but not necessarily by solving equations.
 The job market is not rocket science and there are so many confounding variables that it’s just hard to build any mathematical models of it.
-Still, the analytic mind helps to make some sense out of the world in case you experience so much noise.
+Still, the analytic mind helps to make some sense of the world in case you experience so much noise.

 2. I Can Do Research AND People.

 Now I can research people and I no longer need to choose between the two—how cool is that!
-Previously, when I was working on the models of the brain, the working time was the time I used to spend in my own world, alone with the codes and formulas and separated from other people.
+Previously, when I was working on the models of the brain, the working time was the time I used to spend in my world, alone with the codes and formulas and separated from other people.
 It was almost a scary feeling of being beyond the world, almost like being asleep or imprisoned.
 Now, I feel so awake and so connected all the time!

 3. I Can Finally Put My Core Competencies To Use.

-I can analyze some complex problems, write, teach, speak, motivate people, and spread some constructive ideas.
-And, I see value in things and in people.
-These activities used to be only a small fraction of my working time in the times of the graduate school – I used to spend a lot of time on nonsense tasks, bureaucracy, and writing codes for models that no one is interested in instead.
+I can analyze complex problems, write, teach, speak, motivate people, and spread some constructive ideas.
+And, I see value in things and people.
+These activities used to be only a small fraction of my working time in the times of graduate school – I used to spend a lot of time on nonsense tasks, bureaucracy, and writing codes for models that no one is interested in instead.

 4. Networking Opportunities.

 I can finally reach out to and make connections with people who think alike, and who also have a purpose.
 And together, we grow bigger and bigger!
-Even since I started working as a career advisor, in some magic way, the right people started coming to my life.
+Even since I started working as a career advisor, in some magic way, the right people started coming into my life.

 5. I Can Finally Use My Personality In What I Do For a Living.

-When I was on a research contract, it was bothering me that I was not allowed to use a sense of humor or metaphors/anecdotes while writing scientific articles or talking at conferences.
-I could never really inject my own style into what I was doing.
-Now, when talking to people, all these real-world parallels, jokes, and refreshing remarks are actually welcome—so I finally feel like I can express myself properly.
+When I was on a research contract, it was bothering me that I was not allowed to use a sense of humour or metaphors/anecdotes while writing scientific articles or talking at conferences.
+I could never really inject my style into what I was doing.
+Now, when talking to people, all these real-world parallels, jokes, and refreshing remarks are welcome—so I finally feel like I can express myself properly.